mosip/mimoto/README.md

 ./install.sh

 * During the execution of the 'install.sh' script, a prompt appears requesting information for the S3 bucket, including its name and URL.
-* Once the job is completed, log in to Minio and check the reports.
+* Once the job is completed, log in to S3 and check the reports.
 There should not be any failures.

 ```
 ```